 8. Access Management

 A warning message dialog will appear.
-To proceed, select 'Yes'.
+To proceed, select [Yes].

 Typical examples are Manager, Senior Manager, Operator, or Seller, etc.

-Select 'OK' , to save your entry.
+Press [OK] to save your entry.

 Specify what features will be available to the newly created role (viewing, modification, or both).
-You may also manage already existing roles (add, or remove access details, delete roles from a list, or create additional roles, and, or, permissions).
+You may also manage already existing roles (add, or remove access details, delete roles from the list, or create additional roles, and, or, permissions).

-You may also change the default username, and, or, password, by pressing the 'Edit' button, located on the toolbar.
+You may also change the default username, and, or, password, by pressing the [Edit] button, located on the toolbar.

-Once a role has been created - you can proceed to add a new User and assign it to an appropriate role.
-Select the "Users" tab, and press the 'Add' button.
+Once a role has been created, you can proceed to add a new User and assign it to an appropriate role.
+Select the "Users" tab, and press the [Add] button.
 In the form which appears, complete the required information:

-press the button, and open the drop-down list of commands.
-If 'Logout' is selected, a message requesting confirmation of your actions appears.
+If "Logout" is selected, a message requesting confirmation of your actions will appear.

-After pressing 'Yes', in the resultant pop-up window, you will be able to login to the new Account, in the corresponding form.
+After pressing [Yes], in the resultant pop-up window, you will be able to login to the new account, in the corresponding form.

 Every time a user launches Store Manager, they should specify "Username" and "Password" in the registration form to work with the program.
 Note that the Access Management feature is primarily used to assign permissions for managing your store, within Store Manager.
 If you need to specify limited (non-administrative) rights to users, access the "Admin" panel in the back-end.

-Subsequent to this action, anyone will be able to work within the program, even without providing identification, with 'Administrative' rights, and permissions, assigned by default.
+Subsequent to this action, anyone will be able to work within the program, even without providing identification, with "Administrative" rights, and permissions, assigned by default.

 The next video tutorial could be helpful to preview how to configure different permissions for different users via Access Management section: